jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

     (a) research relating to those effects on protected species:
     (b) research on measures to mitigate the adverse effects of commercial fishing on protected species:
     (c) the development of population management plans under the Wildlife Act 1953 and the Marine Mammals Protection Act 1978
-  - **court** means a District Court or, where proceedings are commenced in the High Court, the High Court
+  - **court** means the District Court or, where proceedings are commenced in the High Court, the High Court
   - **customary marine title group** has the meaning given in section 9(1) of the Marine and Coastal Area (Takutai Moana) Act 2011
   - **deemed value** means an interim deemed value or an annual deemed value
   - **deemed value amount** means the amount of any interim or annual deemed value payable in respect of any catch taken in excess of any annual catch entitlement, as determined under section 76